-Copies of at least two letters which are legible with potential buyers names (one letter with two potential buyers names is not acceptable) to potential buyers are due in the Youth Fair office by 5:00 P.M., January 5, 2015 or postmarked (no metered mail, email or fax copy accepted) on that date and should be marked to the attention of the committee for the department they are selling.
-If one letter is sent to a potential buyer and is used for several different projects(hog, cake, blueberry plant, citrus tree, peach tree or plant buyer letter), a separate copy must be sent to the Youth Fair office by 5:00 P.M., January 5, 2015 will be fined \$50.00 to be deducted from sale check.
-No buyer letters will be accepted after January 5, 2015.
+Copies of at least two letters which are legible with potential buyers names (one letter with two potential buyers names is not acceptable) to potential buyers are due in the Youth Fair office by 5:00 P.M., December 16, 2015 or postmarked (no metered mail, email or fax copy accepted) on that date and should be marked to the attention of the committee for the department they are selling.
+If one letter is sent to a potential buyer and is used for several different projects(hog, cake, blueberry plant, citrus tree, peach tree or plant buyer letter), a separate copy must be sent to the Youth Fair office addressed to each committee.
+Exhibitors not submitting copies of two letters to potential buyers to the Youth Fair office by 5:00 P.M., December 16, 2015 will be fined \$50.00 to be deducted from sale check.
+No buyer letters will be accepted after December 16, 2015.
 Letters postmarked by the deadline are acceptable.